pythonhealthdatascience/stars-reproduce-allen-2020/README.md

-# Reproducing Monks et al. 2016
+# STARS: Computational reproducibility of Monks et al. 2016

 ⚠️ ***This repository is a test-run for STARS work package 1 (and is not one of the six reproduced DES models).
 It was created to help us test out the reproduction protocol and guide creation of the [template repository](https://github.com/pythonhealthdatascience/stars_reproduction_template).*** ⚠️